ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 AI algorithms, etc. These other models exist outside of the SIMAP and are not defined during SIMAP modelling.

 The SIMAP data consists of instances of network and service topologies at different layers.
-There may be a separate topology instance for each layer in a multi‑layered network, or a single topology instance that encompasses multiple layers.
+There may be a separate topology instance for each layer in a multi-layered network, or a single topology instance that encompasses multiple layers.
 Since SIMAP is a data model and data models can generate APIs {{?RFC3444}}{{?RFC7950}}, the SIMAP provides access to this data via standard APIs for both read and write access, typically